Using Version Managers for Your Tools

 Installing Python with a Version Manager #

-Whichever version manager tool you use, ensure that it compiles each version of Python that it installs, rather than downloading standalone builds.
+Whichever tool that you use to install Python, ensure that it compiles each version of Python that it installs, rather than using standalone builds.
 These standalone builds are modified versions of Python that are maintained by Astral, not the Python project.

 The pyenv tool automatically compiles Python.
 You must change the mise configuration to use compilation rather than standalone builds.
 Both pyenv and mise use python-build to compile Python.